GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are two major products that come out of Berkeley: LSD and UNIX.
-We don't believe this to be a coincidence.
+> ### Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated.
 >
-> ~ *Jeremy S. Anderson*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts